complexdatacollective/Fresco/README.md

    ![UploadThing copy your API keys](public/images/readme-screenshots/uploadthing6.png)

-For more info, checkout [UploadThing Docs](https://docs.uploadthing.com/).
+For more info, check out <a href="https://docs.uploadthing.com" target="_blank">UploadThing Docs</a>.

 ## Step 3

 ### Deploy Fresco on Vercel

-_Prerequisite:_ You need to have a Vercel account, go to [vercel.com](https://vercel.com/) and sing up for an account (It's recommended to sign in to Vercel via your Github account.
+_Prerequisite:_ You need to have a Vercel account, go to <a href="https://vercel.com/" target="_blank">vercel.com</a> and sign up for an account (It's recommended to sign in to Vercel via your Github account.
 You can use their "Hobby" tier or paid plan.)

 1. Use the Vercel **"Deploy"** button to configure your project's deployment on Vercel